MY DAILY LIVING, CONCERNS, INTERESTS, MOSTLY GOOD NEWS TO BRIGHTEN EVERYBODY UP.

 The air we breathe is 21 percent oxygen.
 At 5 percent, those fish and flies -- like us -- would be dead in a few minutes.
 At 0.1 percent, it was another story.
 "You get a state of suspended animation and the creatures do not pass away, and that's the basis of what we see as an alternative way to think about critical care medicine," Roth says.
 "What you want to do is to have the patient's time slowed down, while everyone around them [like doctors] move at what we would call real time."

 If the patient's time -- the process of your death -- were slowed down, doctors would have more time to fix you.
 In medicine, time is key.
 An analogy is the history of open heart surgery.
 For years, surgeons had the technical tools to make simple repairs on the heart, but they couldn't help patients until the development of the heart-lung machine made it possible to preserve the body for more than a few minutes without a heartbeat.
-Video Get an easy CPR lesson from an expert »
+Get an easy CPR lesson from an expert »

 With more than a quarter-million dollars of DARPA money, Roth tried hydrogen sulfide on mice, and it worked.
 It wasn't quite the same experiment -- he didn't give the mice enough gas to shut down their metabolism entirely, or to kill them, but enough to drop their breathing rate to less than 10 percent of normal.
 When he reversed the process six hours later, the mice were fine.